emilyboda/ePaper-Parking-Display/README.md

     *This will run the program to check for a new parking location every 10 minutes.
 The screen will only update if your car has actually moved to a new location on the screen.*

 ### Create your Tasker plugin to populate the location
-*Skip the the next section if you don't have an Android device.*
+*Skip to the next section if you don't have an Android device.*

 18. Create a task that runs the following:
     - Get Location v2.